mohammedmehdio/Wallpaper-Collection/README.md

 2. Add your wallpapers to the appropriate folder or create a new category.
 3. Submit a pull request with a description of your additions.

-## 📜 License
-This repository is distributed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
-Ensure that your contributions comply with this license.

 ## 🤝 Acknowledgements
 Special thanks to the creators of these amazing wallpapers.
 Please ensure proper attribution if required.